 Definition of readily available data and information.
 Readily available data and information is defined as data and information that can be submitted to CEDEN, or if the type of data and information cannot be accepted by CEDEN, it is submitted directly to the State Water Board following a procedure established during the data solicitation process.

-Application and interpretation of chemical-specific water quality standards; bacterial water quality standards; health advisories; bioaccumulation of chemicals in aquatic life tissues; nuisance such as trash, odor, and foam; nutrients; water and sediment toxicity; adverse biological response; and degradation of aquatic life populations and communities.
+Application and interpretation of chemical-specific water quality objectives; bacterial water quality objectives; health advisories; bioaccumulation of chemicals in aquatic life tissues; nuisance such as trash, odor, and foam; nutrients; water and sediment toxicity; adverse biological response; and degradation of aquatic life populations and communities.

 Evaluation of narrative water quality objectives using numeric evaluation guidelines.